Synthoid/substance-for-unity-extensions/docs/scripting/Utility/SceneSubstanceGraphData.md

 # SceneSubstanceGraphData
 Handles automatically obtaining references to `SubstanceGraphSO` assets referenced in open scenes.
+To create an asset, right click in the project window and select `Create/SOS/Substance Extensions/Scene Substance Graph Data`.

 Discovered substance graphs will be stored alphabetically in the `graphs` array.
 You can customize how substance references are detected by adjusting `Grab Material Settings` at the top of the asset's inspector.
 Substance graphs are detected by finding all `Renderer` components in the scene and validating their materials to check if they are associated with a `SubstanceGraphSO` asset.

 Any `ISubstanceProvider` components in the scene will also be detected and their referenced substance graphs will be included too.